 If you were to take just one step to safer ground, it would be to opt out of repeated vaccinations in adult animals, regardless of species.
 You know they don’t work, right?

 Treatment Options for Cruciate Ligament Disease.

-But I’ve also seen some simple acute remedies help in the short term, and I cover my cruciate protocol in the my acute homeopathy membership, Vital Animal Alpha.
+But I’ve also seen some simple acute remedies help in the short term, and I cover my cruciate protocol in the my acute homeopathy membership group, Vital Animal Alpha.
 Who knows?
 I may add this protocol as a bonus to signing up for my Vital Animal Pack (you’ll see how at the bottom of this post).
-My pack members are the first to hear of all new courses, and they’ll receive an early bird discount option.
+My pack members are the first to hear of all new courses, and they may receive an early bird discount.

 To get to the depth of this cruciate disease though, view it as the chronic disease that it truly is.
 Hire a veterinary homeopath to help you steer a course to curing the dog who has the disease.

 An acupuncturist who knows her stuff may be another good option.
 But emphasis needs to be placed on cure, not just pain relief.

 Meanwhile, at home, get a well made knee brace.
 That’s especially helpful in the bigger guys (over 50 lbs).
 My friend Jim Morrison offers professionally made braces.
 Click here to get in touch with him (and tell him Vital Animal sent you).